Blood Orange Halves

 - 1. In a large bowl, combine the cooked quinoa, blood orange segments, and chopped mint.

-- 3. Drizzle the dressing over the salad, add feta cheese, and toss gently to combine.
+- 3. Drizzle the dressing over the salad, toss gently, and top with crumbled feta cheese before serving.

 Grilled Blood Orange Chicken